-However, Notari teaches that known drugs with disadvantages such as undesirable statiblity or solubility could be improved through the creation of a prodrug and that "possible enzyme-reversible prodrug linkages [include] . . . carbonate esters
+However, Notari teaches that known drugs with disadvantages such as undesirable stability or solubility could be improved through the creation of a prodrug and that "possible enzyme-reversible prodrug linkages [include] . . . carbonate esters [and] carbamates."

-[and] carbamates."
 Notari further discloses at page 27, second paragraph:

-Although the list [of possible enzyme-reversible prodrug linkages] is short the list [,] of prodrug linkages commonly employed is much shorter.
+Although the list [of possible enzyme-reversible prodrug linkages] is short [,] the list of prodrug linkages commonly employed is much shorter.
 By far the most widely used prodrug linkage is that of an ester wherein the original drug provides either the carboxylic acid or hydroxyl group.
 Add to this the phosphates, carbonates and hemiesters and one has accounted for the large majority of prodrugs.
 (Emphasis added.)

-Therefore, it would have been obvious to the person of ordinary skill in the art at the time of the invention to have prepared bis-carbonate prodrugs of 9-(phosphono-methoxy)propyl adenine by combining the the antiviral compound disclosed by Holy et al. with the carbonate prodrugs taught by Notari et al. for the purpose as set forth by Jones et al.: a reasonable expectation of improving the bioavailability of the antiviral drug.
-The simplest carbonate esters would have been the most obvious where both of the hydroxyls of the phosphonic group are with blocked by the smallest and simplest carbonate group: --CH2-O-C(O)-O-CH3.
-Furthermore, it would have been obvious to substitute the hydrogen atoms in the carbonate structure with any alkyl or other neutral moiety that would not create steric interference in the enzyme hydrolysis of said carbonate linkage.
+Therefore, it would have been obvious to the person of ordinary skill in the art at the time of the invention to have prepared bis-carbonate prodrugs of 9-(phosphonomethoxy)propyl adenine by combining the antiviral compound disclosed by Holy et al., with the carbonate prodrugs taught by Notariet al.for the purpose as set forth by Jones et al.: a reasonable expectation of improving the bioavailability of the antiviral drug.
+The simplest carbonate esters would have been the most obvious where both of the hydroxyls of the phosphonic group are blocked by the smallest and simplest carbonate ester group: --CH2-O-C(O)-O-CH3.
+Furthermore, it would have been obvious to substitute the hydrogen atoms in the carbonate structure with any alkyl or other neutral moiety that would not create steric interference in the enzymatic hydrolysis of said carbonate linkage.
 A method of using obvious prodrugs to treat cells infected by a virus would also have been obvious to the artisan at the time of the invention.
+Finally, the method of preparing said carbonate esters by the traditional SN2 displacement reaction involving a leaving group displaced by a hydroxyl group is routine in the art of blocking hydroxyl groups.